JonathanC13/python_ref/Structures/ok.md

 			   ...

       sem_wait(sem);

-      // close the semaphore for this process, the semaphore remains in the system sem_close(sem);
+      sem_post(sem);

+      // The sem_unlink() function removes the semaphore identified by name and marks the semaphore to be destroyed once all processes cease using it (this may mean immediately, if all processes that had the semaphore open have already closed it). sem_close(sem);
+      sem_unlink(SEM_NAME);
       ```

       Producer